 The United States boasts of some of the best universities, many of which consistently rank in the world university rankings.
 American institutions are also known to have high academic standards, follow rigorous practices to maintain quality, and have good support in providing excellent education to their students.
-Mara Ohorodnik, Research Associate, WES The vast majority of international alumni indicated that their.
-The title was a good investment, partly due to high returns both socially and culturally.
+Mara Ohorodnik, Research Associate, WES The vast majority of international alumni indicated that their studies at Northeastern University through https://www.seededucational.com/study-in-usa/northeastern-univer were a good investment, partly due to high returns both socially and culturally.

 Alumni seem to be benefiting from increased internationalization in the U.S. UU.
 Most respondents indicated that their education broadened their global perspective and improved their ability to get along with people from different backgrounds, suggesting the development of intercultural and academic competencies.
 In addition to pointing to these social returns, respondents said their problem-solving skills improved as part of the comprehensive education they received in the U.S.